Sports Medicine Fellowship

 - To gain skills necessary to plan, administer, and supervise a comprehensive “wellness” program to include; but not limited to aerobic fitness, risk factor reduction, proper nutrition, and health care services for the prevention of chronic disease from childhood to adulthood.

-- Acquire an understanding of the epidemiology of musculoskeletal medicine conditions, pathogenesis, and biostatistical methods required to thoroughly understand evidence based literature and if desired participate in clinical research.
+- Acquire an understanding of the epidemiology of musculoskeletal medicine conditions, pathogenesis, and biostatistical methods required to thoroughly understand evidence-based literature and if desired participate in clinical research.

-A common trend in primary care sports medicine fellowship training is a lack of comfort with fracture care.
+In addition, a common trend in primary care sports medicine fellowship training is a lack of comfort with fracture care.
 Great emphasis has been placed on fracture care in the curriculum and clinical training at Nationwide Children’s.
 The fellow will emerge from training with confidence in radiographic evaluation of fractures, reduction techniques in fracture care, casting/splinting, and overall management of fractures.
 This will be accomplished by rotating with our orthopedic specialists and doing shifts in the Emergency Department with the moonlighting Orthopedic resident learning how to hone these skills.

 Overall, each fellow will finish our program with the knowledge and expertise to be highly effective clinicians who can improve the lives of patients with musculoskeletal ailments as well as being able to guide these patients in strategies to live healthier lives and avoid injury.